 National Alliance on Mental Illness (NAMI) – NYC Metro Affiliate: COVID-19 Frontline Responders Support Group

 NAMI recently announced it will hold support group meetings for any professional on the frontlines of COVID-19 treatment.
-The support group will meet virtually every second and fourth Monday of the month from 6:30 p.m. to 7:30 p.m. beginning tonight.
+The support group will meet virtually every second and fourth Monday of the month from 6:30 p.m. to 7:30 p.m.
 The support group will include:

 - Confidential and professional support

 - Techniques to build resilience

 - Details on how to identify signs of a potential mental health emergency

 Interested individuals can connect via Zoom or by phone.
 To join with video, please click here.
 To join by phone, please dial 646-558-8656 (meeting ID: 878 1451 4220, password: 588513).

 Center for the Study of Traumatic Stress and the National Center for Disaster Medicine and Public Health: Curriculum Recommendations for Disaster Health Professionals, Disaster Behavioral Health, Second Edition